 - Bold text that highlights the most important points.

-- Bullet points where necessary.
+- Bullet points where necessary or applicable.

 - How long you’re prepared to work on your blog post to make it the best it can be.

 - And how experienced you are at doing this.

 All in all, the process of turning a transcription into a polished blog post can take anything between 3 to 5.5 hours, with the first pass at the text taking the longest to complete.
 But the more time you spend on making those initial cuts, the quicker you’ll be later, as you’ll be working with less copy.